 And I don't want Nancy Pelosi being the speaker.

-If you like what the president is doing and you want it to continue, you're gonna have to get up and vote for Republicans, even some of them that really kind of suck.
+If you like what the president is doing and you want it to continue, you're going to have to get up and vote for Republicans, even some of them that really kind of suck.

 But they're still better than the people that will vote for Nancy Pelosi and company.

-No, no, I don't have a realistic view of things.
+No, I don't have a realistic view of things.

-I look at numbers, and there's nothing more that I like than on election night than winning.
+I look at numbers, and there's nothing more that I liked than an election night than winning.

 I enjoyed what happened in 2016 because we kind of shocked the world.